samdus/gradle-dependency-update-notifier/docs/examples.md

 gitlabDependencyUpdateNotifier.dependsOn dependencyUpdates
 ```

-Replace `$version` with the latest plugin version and to run:
+Replace `$version` with the latest plugin version and to run

 ```
 gradle gitlabDependencyUpdateNotifier
 ```

-This results in an issue being created:
+to create an issue looking like:

 ![Created Issue](images/issue.png)